saadkhan321/Project6_ND/README.md

 ##### Enhancing the Tooltip

-This version of the data visualization included enhanced interactivity of the charts and animation of the tooltip with detailed tooltip chart displaying monthly visitor information.
+This version of the data visualization included animation of the tooltip with detailed tooltip chart displaying monthly visitor information.
 Code for this version is also in the index_files folder:

 ###### **[html file: index_initial_V6.html / data file: parkdata_initial_V4.tsv]**